CloudLabs-Samples/EduLabs/DataScience/JupyterNotebook-linux/Exercise 3: Execute Jupyter Notebooks with Python.md

 ## Overview

-In this task you will learn about:
+In this exercise you will learn about:

    - Torch.Autograd
    - Tensors, Functions and Computational graph